shiroichiheisen/Utils-Various-Arduino/README.md

 ## ar function:

-The ar function is a wrapper on the analogRead, but with better code readability, to use, declare the ar object with the pin:
+The ar function is a wrapper on the analogRead, but with better code readability.

+To use declare the object with the:

+potPin - Pin to read from - Mandatory

+analog_resolution - analog resolution of the adc to convert the readings to milivolts or volts - Not Mandatory

+mVoltage - Input volt on the device calculated on milivolts - Not Mandatory

+mV_or_V - when reading do you want to get data on milivolts or volts - Not Mandatory

+r1/r2 - for resistors dividers, the r1/r2 calculation -  Not Mandatory

 ```
-ar pot(int potPin);
+ar pot(int potPin, int analog_resolution, int mVoltage, int mV_or_V, float r1_r2);

 ```

 After declaring, you can read the pin: